Barnum & Ringling, Inc.

 - Oliver Hardy as the drunk

-- Dorothy Coburn as the lady who sits on the egg
+- Small part.
+She's the guest who sits on the egg.

 - George B. French as the desk clerk